How LABASklabas came about

 — You run conversation clubs yourself.
 Is your level of Lithuanian enough to keep a conversation going?

 — I don't hide from users that I'm still learning, and I see that this honesty is appreciated.
-Of course, it's nice to hear from Lithuanians themselves that I speak Lithuanian as if I'd lived in Lithuania not 3 but 10 years, and they ask which part of Lithuania I'm from — possibly because of the accent)
+Of course, it's nice to hear from Lithuanians themselves that I speak Lithuanian as if I'd lived in Lithuania not 3 but 10 years, and they even ask which part of Lithuania I'm from — possibly because of the accent)

 You've probably already noticed that Lithuanians love it when foreigners can say a simple "Laba diena" or "Viso gero".
 See for yourself: want a charge of positive energy?
 Talk to Lithuanians in Lithuanian!
 They'll praise you head to toe, lift your self-esteem, and somewhere even give you a discount.
 That's not a joke.